czi-catalystproject/czi-catalystproject.github.io/catalystbook/community-partnership.md

 #### Hub Champion training

-2i2c, in collaboration with MetaDocencia and The Carpentries, is developing technical [training materials](../blog/2024-04-hub-champion-training.md) for communities participating in the Catalyst Project to learn how to administer the 2i2c cloud infrastructure.
+2i2c, in collaboration with MetaDocencia and The Carpentries, have developed technical [training materials](https://catalystproject.cloud/hub-champion-training) for communities participating in the Catalyst Project to learn how to administer the 2i2c cloud infrastructure.
 These training materials will be available in English and Spanish.

 #### Train the Trainer workshop